Landry signs bills that aim to 'Make America Healthy Again' beside RFK at Pennington Biomedical

 Sen. Bill Cassidy, a medical doctor, welcomed Kennedy to Baton Rouge earlier in the week.
 His office said that the pair worked together to "eliminate harmful ingredients and artificial dyes, safeguard children from sex change operations, and, most recently, increase patients’ access to life-saving treatment through prior authorization reform."

-“I know how passionate you are—and I am—about having good nutrition to Make America Healthy Again,” Cassidy, who chaired the committee that confirmed Kennedy's nomination as HHS secretary earlier this year, said.
+“I know how passionate you are — and I am — about having good nutrition to Make America Healthy Again,” said Cassidy, who chaired the committee that confirmed Kennedy's nomination as HHS secretary earlier this year.

-Despite voting to approve Kennedy, Cassidy expressed concerns about his stance on vaccines during the Senate confirmation hearing.
+Despite voting to approve Kennedy, Cassidy expressed concerns about RFK Jr.'s stance on vaccines during the Senate confirmation hearing.

 More News